tucats/ego/LANGUAGE.md

 homogeneous base types (int, string, float).
 If the array contains interfaces or structs, it cannot be sorted.
 The sort occurs "in place" in the array.

+### sort.Slice(array, func)
+The `Slice` function allows you to sort an array of non-base type.
+For example, you could create an array of structs; the builtin `sort` functions don't know how to sort that structure.
+You can sort it using the `Slice` function by supplying a function constant that is able to decide which of two items in the array is _less than_ the other.
+Even though the examples could be more complex, here's an example using integer values:

+    a := []int{ 101, 5, 33, -55, 239, 3, 66}

+    sort.Slice(a, func(i int, j int) bool {
+        return a[i] < a[j]
+    })

+When this runs, the array `a` will be in sorted order.
+The function constant (the _comparison function_) is called by the `sort` package algorithm as many times as needed to compare two values in the array.
+The function _must_ accept two integer values as arguments, and return a bool value.
+The function result is determining if the `i` element of the array is less than the `j` element of the array.
+The `Slice` function manages the sort algorithm, and calls back to your supplied function as needed.

+Note that the comparison function has to be defined as an anonymous function constant in the string, so it has access to values outside the function (specifically, the array value)

 ### sort.Strings(array)
 The `Strings` function sorts an array of strings.
 An empty string sorts to the start of the list.